 3. Drama is conflict.

 Death by vehicular homicide has its own global structure.
 Vehicular Homicides have given birth to such groups as Mothers Against Drunk Driving (MADD) and Students Against Drunk Driving (SADD).
-Before the start of Mothers Against Drunk Driving (MADD) their were over Forty-Thousand Deaths (40,000) deaths that occurred as a result of drunk driving.
-Since the group has been active that number has come down to around Eleven-Thousand (11,000).
+Before the start of Mothers Against Drunk Driving (MADD), there were over forty-thousand Deaths (40,000) deaths that occurred as a result of drunk driving.
+Since the group has been active that number has come down to around eleven-thousand (11,000).
 Death by vehicular homicide is difficult to accept for the parents, families, and loved ones due to the pain of such a senseless loss.
-While death is always filled with grief and pain people find it much easier to accept a loved ones death by disease or age as they are simply a part of human condition.
+While death is always filled with grief and pain people find it much easier to accept a loved one's death by disease or age as they are simply a part of the human condition.
 However, when one loses a loved one in a vehicular homicide incident it leaves the survivors with the shock of a sudden death and gives them no legitimate means of acceptance.
-The family of the decedent is then left grief stricken, confused, and most times very angry.
+The family of the decedent is then left grief-stricken, confused, and most times very angry.